How safe is Bossier? Forum talks law enforcement across parish

 Bossier Parish Sheriff Julian Whittington told attendees that one of the top complaints his office handles is reckless driving.
 He notes that traffic citations have increased by 83%.

-“In the first 9 months of last year we had roughly 8,500 traffic stops.
-For the first 9 months of this year we had 15,385,” Sheriff Whittington said.
+“In the first nine months of last year we had roughly 8,500 traffic stops.
+For the first nine months of this year we had 15,385,” Sheriff Whittington said.
 “It’s not about money, but we all know what it takes to improve the safety out on the highways and traffic enforcement is part of it.”

 Marshal Jim Whitman said even though his staff is small, it is dedicated.